Folden History, Family Crest & Coats of Arms

 The Anglo-Saxon name Folden comes from when the family resided in the region beside an enclosed pen for animals.
-In particular the surname Folden can be in Bolton in the county of Lancashire.
-The surname Folden may also be an occupational name for someone who looked after sheep.
+The surname Foulds or Faulds is derived from the hamlet of Folds in the parish of Bolton in the northern county of Lancashire.
+That town's name, in turn, is derived from the ancient term "fold" meaning a sheep enclosure.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Folden or a variant listed above:

 Folden Settlers in United States in the 19th Century

 - Jose Folden, aged 27, who arrived in New Orleans, La in 1848

 |Contemporary Notables of the name Folden (post 1700) ||+|

 - Don Folden Sr., American Democratic Party politician, Candidate in primary for Mayor of Washington, District of Columbia, 1994